 In addition to the fixed-location observatories, ARM also offers both mobile and aerial facilities:

-- ARM Mobile Facility (AMF): Three AMF are used by scientists to obtain atmospheric measurements, similar to those at the fixed-location observatories, for periods of about a year at a time anywhere in the world.
-The third mobile facility is currently undergoing an extended deployment at Oliktok Point, Alaska.
+- ARM Mobile Facility (AMF): Scientists can propose to use one of three AMF to obtain atmospheric measurements, similar to those at the fixed-location observatories, for periods of about a year at a time in undersampled regions around the world.
+The third mobile facility is currently being deployed to Bankhead National Forest in Alabama.

 - ARM Aerial Facility (AAF): The AAF obtains aerial measurements in the skies above the fixed-location and AMF observatories.
-Multiple aircraft platforms, including the Gulfstream-159, unmanned aerial systems, and tethered balloons are available to researchers to address a wide range of science requirements.
+The U.S. Department of Energy funded the purchase of a Bombardier Challenger 850 regional jet to expand ARM’s scientific data capabilities.
+ARM is also developing uncrewed aerial system and tethered balloon system capabilities to address a wide range of science requirements.

 Using the Map